 Make sure your marketing strategy is applicable to your target audience.
 Find out what your customers need, what they want, and what they expect.

-Don’t just stick to traditional traditional thinking.
+Don’t just stick to traditional thinking.
 You can tweak your four Ps to adjust them to your target audience.
+If something isn’t working the way you expected, it’s best to change course sooner rather than later.

 Keep a budget in mind when you’re writing up your marketing strategy.